 During the first week of May, I said goodbye to my Beautyblender.
 A week later, I gave up my blush brush.
 And a week after that, I sidelined my foundation brush.
 Slowly, all of my makeup brushes found their way to the forgotten toy bin.

 After years of struggling with acne, I found myself at a crossroads.
-It wasn’t getting better (in fact, in the beginning of 2019 it started to get worse) — so I did what most millennials do: I detoxed.
+It was not getting better (in fact, in the beginning of 2019, it started to get worse) — so I did what most millennials do: I detoxed.

 So, why was it so hard for me to let go?
 Perhaps, because I associated the brushes with doing the most (and I am not very good at doing the least).
 Or, my obsession with perfection kicked in, a small inner voice whispering that the brush is the only way.

 The problem with this, however, is that I also like a lot of pigment on my brushes — always have.
-So, I don’t clean them as often as I should, which is another sign that pointed straight to the ugly pimple making its home for months on my cheek(s).
+So, I do not clean them as often as I should, which is another sign that pointed straight to the ugly pimple making its home for months on my cheek(s).

 I am now three months brush-free, and my skin has completely revived itself.